 The Lower Zambezi National Park lies on the north bank of the Zambezi River in south eastern Zambia and remains one of the few pristine wilderness areas left in Africa.
 On the opposite bank is Zimbabwe's Mana Pools national Park.
 The two parks sit on the Zambezi flood plain ringed by mountains and the area is a world heritage site.

 The park gently slopes from the Zambezi Escarpment down to the river and is ringed by a much larger, unfenced game management area allowing both animals and people to roam across the whole area.

 One of the primary attractions of the Lower Zambezi park is its remote and wild location.
 Large mammals congregate on the floodplain and along the river - including buffalo, huge herds of elephant, lion, leopard and many antelope - waterbuck, kudu and the occasional roan and eland.
 Zebra, impala, warthog, crocodiles and hippos are also abundant.

-Bird watchers will enjoy the colorful array of birds - with over 73 species of water birds.
+Bird watchers will enjoy the colourful array of birds - with over 73 species of water birds.
 Over 350 species have been recorded including fish eagles, darters, cormorants, egrets, storks, many varieties of kingfishers: giant, pied, woodland, malachite and brown hooded, lovebirds, parrots and hornbills.
 You might see African skimmers, spoonbills and ospreys too.